yegor256/blog/_drafts/liquibase.md

 {% endhighlight %}

 To check that it works, run `mvn liquibase:help`.

-Database credentials I would recomment to keep in `settings.xml`, in their respective profiles, for example:
+I would recommend you keep database credentials in `settings.xml` and  in their respective profiles.
+For example:

 {% highlight xml %}
 <settings>